mapproxy/mapproxy/doc/deployment.rst

 -------------

 .. versionadded:: 0.9.1
-.. note:: The interface/configuration of MultiMapProxy is not stable yet and might change with future releases.

 You can run multiple MapProxy instances (configurations) within one process.
 You can either manually map URLs to a MapProxy configuration as :ref:`described in the configuration examples <paster_urlmap>` or you can use the MultiMapProxy application.